Lawford C of E Primary School

 High quality learning and caring together in an encouraging Christian environment.

-Our enquiry question for this Autumn term 22 is:
+Our enquiry question for the Spring term is:

 Year 6 Messages